FakeItEasy/FakeItEasy/docs/default-fake-behavior.md

 * `ToString` returns a string of the form "Faked &lt;type of fake&gt;"

 This behavior applies to all fakes, including fakes of types that override these methods.
-Like any other method, the behavior can be explictly configured.
+Like any other method, the behavior can be explicitly configured.

 ### Cancellation tokens